 We also have an auto-polarizer accessory.
 This accessory can rotate the position of the excitation and emission polarizers via stepper motors under data system control.
 This accessory enables one to do automatic anisotropy measurements on solutions.

 Persons needing to use the fluorimeter should contact Jim Windak, firstname.lastname@example.org, to schedule a brief 15 minute training session.
 The Fluorimeter User’s Booklet should be printed out and read prior to the training class.

 You must provide a valid shortcode account number for billing your access time on the instrument.
-Current rates are $9 per hour for UM shortcode accounts, and $65 per hour for non-UM accounts.
+Please see billing rates.

 The Fluoromax-2 fluorimeter is located in room 4709 Chemistry.